xxuhere/CVG-Tietronix/DNH/README.md

 Most of the setup process should be automated with scripts that come included in the repository.
 At the end of the process, there should be a {BOOST_DIR}/stage/lib directory with the built *.lib and *.dll files.

-Note that at lease till release we will be using the debug variant of Boost so make sure to build it and link to it in .props later.
+Note that at least until, release we will be using the debug variant of Boost so make sure to build it and link to it in .props later.

 **OpenSSL**
 The process for building OpenSSL can be complex because it involves other dependency libraries.
 While it can be build from source, it is suggested that pre-built binaries (for Visual Studio 2019) be downloaded.